Berezin-Toeplitz quantization, hyperk\"ahler manifolds, and multisymplectic manifolds: Preliminaries

 for all $f_1,...,f_{j-1}, g_1,...,g_j \in C^{\infty}(M)$. \end{itemize} \end{defn} It is natural to ask how to generalize the Hamiltonian formalism of symplectic geometry to the multisymplectic setting.
-We don't need the full multisymplectic formalism for the purposes of this paper, and we refer the reader to \cite{takhtajan:94}, \cite{helein:04}, \cite{rogers:12}.
+We do not need the full multisymplectic formalism for the purposes of this paper, and we refer the reader to \cite{takhtajan:94}, \cite{helein:04}, \cite{rogers:12}.

 \begin{defn} (\cite{azcar:96}, \cite{azcar:10}) Let $M$ be a smooth manifold and suppose $j$ is an even positive integer.
 A multilinear map